 - Response Plan to the 2019-20 Bushfires (2 March 2020)

 - 10-point Bushfire Response Plan - One year review

 Modernising conservation planning

-In September 2021 the Committee published its updated plan Ongoing modernisation of conservation planning under the EPBC Act, which sets out actions to support the Committee’s approach to modernising conservation planning.
+In September 2021 the committee published its updated plan on the ongoing modernisation of conservation planning under the EPBC Act, which sets out actions to support the Committee’s approach to modernising conservation planning.

 Submissions to the EPBC Act review

-The Committee has provided submissions at key points to the independent review of the Environment Protection and Biodiversity Conservation Act 1999.
+The committee provided submissions at key points to the independent review of the EPBC Act.